idreesshaikh/Diacritics-Restoration/README.md

 </p>

 ### Sidenote:
-  **Load_Model variable in mainfile.py can be set to True to load the trained data, but keep it False if you're running the program for the first time.
-It's set to False by default.**
+  _load_model variable in mainfile.py can be set to True to load the trained data, but keep it False if you're running the program for the first time.
+It's set to False by default._